hs3city/members-links/README.md

 # members-links

+A collection of profiles and projects of Hackerspace Trójmiasto members.

+If you are reading this and you're a HS3 member, add your links below and open a Pull Request.

-Digital garden, blog, youtube, twitter, instagram, etc.
+Everything counts, eg. digital garden, blog, youtube, twitter, instagram, etc.

 ## 🌱 Digital garden
 | Member  | Link |